endurodave/IntegrationTestFramework/README.md

 ## References
 * [Goolge Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.

-* [Asynchronous Multicast Delegates](https://github.com/endurodave/cpp-async-delegate) - A C++ standards compliant delegate library capable of targeting any callable function synchronously or asynchronously.
+* [DelegateMQ](https://github.com/endurodave/DelegateMQ) - The DelegateMQ C++ library can invoke any callable function synchronously, asynchronously, or on a remote endpoint.

-* [C++ std::thread Event Loop](https://github.com/endurodave/StdWorkerThread) - A worker thread using the C++ thread support library.

 # Logger Subsystem
 A simple string logging subsystem is used to illustrated the integration test concepts.
 The `Logger` class is the subsystem public interface. `Logger` executes in its own thread of control.
 The `Write()` API is thread-safe.